 |University of California, San Francisco||Residency ||Neurology and Psychiatry|

 Dr. Yaffe's research has focused on the predictors and outcomes of cognitive decline and dementia in older adults.
 She is particularly interested in identifying novel risk factors for cognitive impairment that may lead to strategies to prevent cognitive decline.
-Dr. Yaffe is the principal investigator of 7 NIH grants as well as several other grants, and she has published over 300 peer-reviewed articles (H-index=85) in numerous prestigious journals including the Lancet, BMJ, JAMA, and NEJM.
+Dr. Yaffe is the principal investigator of 8 NIH grants as well as several other grants, and she has published over 430 peer-reviewed articles (H-index=97) in numerous prestigious journals including the Lancet, BMJ, JAMA, and NEJM.
 Dr. Yaffe also edited a book published by Oxford Press, “Chronic Medical Disease and Cognitive Aging: Toward a Healthy Body and Brain.”
 In 2014, she was recognized as one of Thomas Reuters World’s Most Influential Scientific Minds and honored by the American Association for Geriatric Psychiatry with the Distinguished Scientist Award.
 Dr. Yaffe was recently awarded the prestigious Potamkin Prize by the American Academy of Neurology.

 Derived automatically from this person's publications.